apex/up/docs/07-guides.md

 ### Units

-The log grammar supports units for bytes and durations, for example showing responses larger than 56kb:
+The log grammar supports units for bytes and durations.
+For example, showing responses larger than 56kb:

 ```
 size > 56kb